M-Chimiste/PaperPal/README.md

 ## Requirements
 Before we get started it's important to note a few things about my current set up and PaperPal in general.

 - You're probably going to need a pretty good machine for this.
-I'm not going to try to support CPUs, but I might try to support M1/2 Macs since I've got one.
-If you want to add CPU support please feel free and I'll totally merge that.
+I'm not going to explicitly support CPUs at this time, but I might try to support M1/2 Macs since I've got one.
+If you want to add CPU support or MPS support please feel free and I'll totally merge that.
   - My current system specs:
   - AMD Ryzen 7900X
   - 128GB GDDR5 RAM